AdithyaBhat17/learning-react/README.md

 Read more about React Hooks on the official documentation [here](https://reactjs.org/docs/hooks-overview.html)

-This repo will host my future projects written using React Hooks..
+This repo will host my future projects written using React Hooks, React Suspense and React.Lazy..